jquast/blessed/docs/sixel.rst

 Caching
 -------

-Query results are always cached, successful or not.
-If any call fails to return under timeout and returns ``-1`` values, all subsequent calls return that same value until ``force=True`` is set.
+:meth:`~.Terminal.get_sixel_height_and_width` queries the terminal for automatic response using XTSMGRAPHICS and XTWINOPS within combined ``timeout``, and, once received, that value is cached and always returned without further query unless ``force=True`` is set.

-Successful queries are *also* cached and always returned without direct re-inquiry unless ``force=True``.
+When In-band resizing is used, the return values are updated automatically.

 Any method used to determine window size changes can be used to "force" a new lookup and bypassing the cache: